Frequently Asked Questions about Elementary Grading Guidelines

 Q: Why aren’t the grades I enter on the last day appearing in the grading system?

-A: We do not weight grades at the elementary level but the same outcome can be instituted by increasing the value of the assessment/assignment.
-Point values should be inputted into the gradebook system, rather than percentages, in order for tests not to be counted the same as classwork grades.
+A: Point values should be inputted into the gradebook system, rather than percentages, in order for tests not to be counted the same as classwork grades.

 Q: Should I be following the standards/curriculum maps or the adopted textbooks?

 A: Textbooks are the vehicle in which you meet the standards.
-Teachers are responsible for making sure all standards are taught and PLPs are communicated at the beginning of each quarter.
+Teachers are responsible for making sure all standards are taught and PLPs are communicated out to parents.

 Q: Who is responsible for a student’s grade that is receiving homebound instruction and who enters the grades into Infinite Campus?